dingusdev/dingusppc/zdocs/misc.md

 # SWIM 3

-The SWIM 3 (Sanders-Wozniak integrated machine 3) is the floppy drive.
+The SWIM 3 (Sanders-Wozniak integrated machine 3) is the floppy drive disk controller.
+As can be inferred by the name, the SWIM III chip is the improvement of a combination of floppy disk driver designs by Steve Wozniak (who worked on his own floppy drive controller for early Apple computers) and Wendell B. Sander (who worked on an MFM-compatible IBM floppy drive controller).

+The SWIM chip is resided on the logic board.
+It sits between the I/O controller and the floppy disk connector.
+Its function is to translate the I/O commands to specialized signals to drive the floppy disk drive, i.e. disk spinning speed, head position, phase sync, etc.

+The floppy drives themselves were provided by Sony.

 # NVRAM